codeshujaa/R-studio/README.md

 ## Why This Matters

 Learning to do statistics by hand first helped me understand what the computer is actually doing.
-Plus my professor made us do it this way!
-But now I can use both manual methods and modern software.

 **Just click the links above to see what I made!** 🎓